alexseong/dsy_python_programming/notes/workflow.md

 you're developing:

-  1. Develop in a text editor (Atom) and run the code with the Python interpreter (iPython in iTerm2)
+  1. Develop in a text editor (Atom) and run the code with the Python interpreter (python3 in Terminal)
-  2. Develop in an interactive repl (read-eval-print loop, iPython in iTerm2)
+  2. Develop in an interactive repl (read-eval-print loop, python3 in Terminal)

 For the most part, you'll use option 1.
 Option 2 (developing in a repl) is best when you're trying out small bits of code.

 You can significantly increase your productivity by mastering your tools and continuing to invest in the craft of building software.
 Learning and using a programming editor is a foundational skill.
 If you know `vi` or `emacs`, continue to use them.
 If you haven't mastered them, then `Atom` is a good option.
 Editors are a personal choice and the source of bitter religious disputes.
 Choose a professional editor which works for you.

-**Atom, iTerm2, and iPython will be your workhorses.
+**Atom and python3 will be your workhorses.
 Get to know them well.**

 ### Hello World in 2 Acts
 ---